Family Law Legislation Amendment (Family Violence and Other Measures) Act 2011: Primary consideration

 The Family Law Amendment Act 2006 introduced the provision that equal shared responsibility for both parents is the optimal interest of the child.
 This was based on two of the child's rights, first, their right to have an ongoing relationship with both of their parents and, second, the child's right to be safe from abuse and harm.
 In subsection 60CC(2) the Family Law Legislation Amendment Act 2011 included a provision that if a conflict arises between the two primary best interest considerations, the requirement to ensure a child is safe from harm should be prioritised over the concern for a child's relationship with both parents.
 This meant that the requirement that a child be protected from abuse became the primary consideration of the court.

 Removal of the friendly parent provision

-The Family Law Amendment Act 2006 included a provision that required the court to consider how supportive each child's parents were of an supporting an ongoing relationship between their child and the other parent when determining what is best for the child, referred to as the "friendly parent provision" by legal practitioners.
+The Family Law Amendment Act 2006 included a provision that required the court to consider how supportive each child's parents were of a supporting an ongoing relationship between their child and the other parent when determining what is best for the child, referred to as the "friendly parent provision" by legal practitioners.
 The Family Law Legislation Amendment Act 2011 removed this provision from the consideration of the court.